 Yes.
 The CSV uses standard formatting that Excel opens natively.
 On Windows, double-click the file and it opens in Excel automatically.
 On Mac, open Excel and use File → Import.
 Numbers, dates, and text fields are formatted cleanly - no reformatting needed.

 Supplier name and address, invoice number, invoice date, due date, purchase order number, line item descriptions, quantities, unit prices, line totals, VAT/tax amounts, and invoice totals.
-The paid tier also supports custom field mapping.
+The developer plan and API also support custom field mapping.

 Parseur Alternative · DocuClipper Alternative · Docparser Alternative · Rossum Alternative · Nanonets Alternative · Mindee Alternative · Tabula Alternative · Free PDF to CSV · PO to CSV · Invoice to Excel · Bank Statement to CSV